Kinkio/Exercise/README.md

-# Exercise and other small projects
+# Native Android app projects

-Small exercise, projects and templets
+This repo is for my projects with focus on Navtive Android applikations.

-This repo is for all small test exercise or other small fun projects i'm working on.
 Nothing much just fun :coffee: